DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 After winning Great War, mankind creates graveyards to seal away non-human races.
 But in this world we have been defeated.

 "There is no Sid in this world...
-And despite the fact that we lost, these things still there."
+And despite the fact that we lost, these things are still there."

 If humans would lose, then no one would create graveyards to seal away non-human races.
 Isn't that a contradiction in this world's history?